cha87de/clouds-exercises/ex-2/lesson-vscaling.md

 ## Task: Vertical Scaling

 Try to scale your application vertically, by adding more virtual hardware resources.

-In OpenStack in the Instances overview the option to "resize instance".
-Before we use this option to add more CPU and Memory, we should back up our work, by creating a new snapshot, e.g. named "mediawiki-snapshot-2".
-You can safely remove the first snapshot, since it has no monitoring installed.
-After the snapshot finished, resize your main_server instance with your mediawiki application to **flavor medium**.
-The resize process takes up to a few minutes and needs to be confirmed, don't miss this step on the dashboard.
+Before we create a new instance with more CPU and Memory, we should back up our work, by creating a new snapshot, e.g. named "mediawiki-snapshot-2" of your main_server.
+Remove the first snapshot from exercise 1, since it has no monitoring installed.

+After the snapshot finished, delete your main_server instance with your mediawiki application, and launch a new instance.
+In the **source tab**, select "Select Boot Source" and then **your snapshot**.
+Make sure to select "No" in "Create New Volume".
+Select **flavor medium**.
+Reassign the previously used floating IP to your new instance.

 Next, validate that mediawiki and the monitoring data are still working properly.

+Please note: the host attached to your floating IP has now changed.
+When connecting via ssh, the host key verification will fail.
+You first have to remove the cached host key, which identified your old instance.

 ## Question: Vertical Scaling